mybb/docs.mybb.com/1.8/development/standards.md

 For example, if you are expecting an integer, you may typecast the item to that format:

+{% highlight php startinline %}
 $variable = (int)$variable;
+{% endhighlight %}

-For other kinds of data, such as a thread name where the value is user generated text, it should be sanitized using the `htmlspecialchars_uni()` function that will replace unwanted characters with their HTML entity equivalents:
+For other kinds of data, such as a thread name, where the value is user-generated text, it should be sanitized using the `htmlspecialchars_uni()` function, which will replace unwanted characters with their HTML entity equivalents:

+{% highlight php startinline %}
 $variable = htmlspecialchars_uni($variable);
+{% endhighlight %}

-### PHPDocumenter Standards
+### PHPDocumentor Standards

 PHPDoc comments are a way of documenting what a function, class, or variable is used for.
 They’re used to build developer documentation and provide general reference.

 Preceding every function, class or method declaration, there should be an associated PHPDoc comment block.
-The documentation block must describe the function (on one or more lines), provide a list of parameter variables and a possible return values.
+The documentation block must describe the function (on one or more lines), provide a list of parameter variables, and possible return values.

 Each line of the PHPDoc comment must contain an asterisk that sits below the previous asterisk.

+{% highlight php startinline %}
 /**
  *
  */
+{% endhighlight %}

 #### Class Member Variables